Protect your business

 Regularly install updates on software and devices to prevent attackers from exploiting vulnerabilities which they could use to get into your systems.

-By keeping all your operating systems and software up-to-date you limit the number of weaknesses an attacker could exploit to gain access to your computers.
+By keeping all your operating systems and software up to date you limit the number of weaknesses an attacker could exploit to gain access to your computers.

 • Set up 2FA and strong passwords